Laidout

 Contact

-For most things, you can post an issue at Laidout's issue tracker at github.
+For most things, you can post an issue at Laidout's issue tracker.

 Currently, the only developer is Tom Lechner, and he has been hacking away at Laidout to help make his artwork and otherwise experiment with interface design.